AI & Agents

 In a traditional prompt-response interaction, an AI model receives a single instruction, generates text, and stops.
 Agentic systems operate differently.
 They run in continuous loops, executing a "plan, act, verify, adapt" cycle.
 During this cycle, an agent can use tools to read files, run code, search the web, and modify directories.

-When you scale this concept to multiple agents, you create a swarm or a team.
-The orchestration layer acts as the management structure for this team.
-It decides which agent should handle which file, ensures that no two agents attempt to edit the same script simultaneously, and monitors the overall progress of the objective.
+When you scale to multiple agents, you need an orchestration layer to manage the team.
+It decides which agent handles which file, prevents two agents from editing the same script simultaneously, and tracks overall progress.

 Before building complex orchestration, it helps to understand why single-agent workflows eventually break down.
 Many developers start by giving one Claude instance a large system prompt containing dozens of tools and instructions.

 The first constraint is the context window.
-According to Anthropic, Claude multiple.5 Sonnet provides a 200,000 token context window.
-While this is large, an autonomous agent working through a complex coding task will rapidly fill this window with tool execution outputs, terminal errors, and conversational history.
+Claude 3.5 Sonnet has a 200,000 token context window.
+While large, an autonomous agent working through a complex coding task will rapidly fill this window with tool execution outputs, terminal errors, and conversational history.
 Once the context is saturated, the agent begins to forget its initial instructions or loses track of the main goal.

 The second constraint is prompt drift.
 When a single agent handles research, planning, coding, and testing, its focus splits.
 It may focus on a minor testing error and forget that it still needs to implement a core feature.
 The broader the job, the less reliable the execution.